 The patient is placed in a comfortable supine position.

 As a rule, a midline incision is placed close to the umbilicus.
 If the enterostomy is performed for adynamic ileus in the presence of peritonitis, the incision should be so small that few sutures are necessary in the closure.
 When the procedure is part of a major intestinal resection or for feeding purposes, the enterostomy tube is brought out through a stab wound, preferably some distance away from the original incision.
 If the enterostomy is primarily for feeding purposes, or for draining the stomach, the incision should be made in the region of the ligament of Treitz in the left upper quadrant.

 When used for feeding purposes, either preliminary, complementary, or supplementary to a major resection, a Stamm enterostomy should be made close to the ligament of Treitz in the jejunum.
 When intended to relieve distention in adynamic ileus, the first presenting dilated loop may be utilized.

 In the enterostomy used as a means of feeding, a loop of jejunum close to the ligament of Treitz is delivered into the wound, and the proximal and distal ends of the bowel are identified.
 The bowel is stripped of its contents, and enterostomy clamps are applied.
 Two concentric purse-string 00 nonabsorbable sutures are taken in the submucosa of the antimesenteric surface (figure 1).
 A small stab wound is made through the intestinal wall in the center of the inner purse-string suture (figure 2), through which the catheter is slipped into the lumen of the distal portion of the intestine.
 The clamps are removed.
-The inner purse-string suture is tightened about the catheter.
-The outer ...
+The inner purse-string ...